pterodragon/stm32_try/README.md

     - $ `sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa`
     - $ `sudo apt-get update`
     - $ `sudo apt-get install gcc-arm-embedded`
     This includes the `arm-none-eabi-gdb` for debugging
+    - For ubuntu 20.04,
+        - `sudo apt-get install gdb-multiarch`
+        - use `gdb-multiarch` in place of `arm-none-eabi-gdb`

 ### Creating the project
 4. STM32CubeMX